zefirka/Warden.js/docs/Stream.md

     ```

   - #### after and waitFor
-    `after(bus)` - return bus that fires only if `bus` was fired before
+    `after(stream)` - return stream that fires only if `stream` was fired before

-    `waitFor(bus)` - return bus that fires when `bus` firing and only if current bus was already fired
+    `waitFor(stream)` - return stream that fires when `stream` firing and only if current stream was already fired

-    `alternately(bus)` - return bus that fires alternately first given stream after `bus`
+    `alternately(stream)` - return stream that fires alternately first given stream after `stream`

   - #### combine and resolve
-    `combine(bus, fn, seed)` - return bust that emits combined with given function events with current last and given bus' last event
+    `combine(stream, fn, seed)` - return stream that emits combined with given function events with current last and given stream' last event
       ```js
       var xs = clicks.map('.clientX'),
           ys = clicks.map('.clientY');